Your 2024 Love & Sex Horoscope Is Here & It’s All About To Get Hot

 AdvertisementADVERTISEMENT

 When it comes to sex, predicting your sex life can best be done by studying the Venus and Mars placements in your natal chart and seeing which sectors will be most activated by the Venus and Mars transits happening this year.
-But on a general level, Venus’ transit through Taurus from April 29 to May 23, as well as Mars’ transit through Aries from April 30 to June 9 may be some of the spiciest and most orgasmic periods of time for all zodiac signs, as both Venus and Mars feel quite sexy in their home signs.
-The partial lunar eclipse in Pisces on September 17 may also heighten our sexual appetites, encouraging us to explore BDSM, tantric sex, and sensual foreplay with our lover(s).
+But on a general level, Venus’ transit through Taurus from 29th April to 23rd May, as well as Mars’ transit through Aries from 30th April to 9th June may be some of the spiciest and most orgasmic periods of time for all zodiac signs, as both Venus and Mars feel quite sexy in their home signs.
+The partial lunar eclipse in Pisces on 17th September may also heighten our sexual appetites, encouraging us to explore BDSM, tantric sex and sensual foreplay with our lover(s).
 The wetter, the better.

 Aries Sun & Rising:

 Aries, as a sign ruled by Mars, the Planet of Sex, you’re known for your strong sex drive and sexually stimulating nature.
 But as the year begins, you’ll be more focused on career, friendship and spirituality during Capricorn, Aquarius, and Pisces Season.
-Once the astro new year begins on the 19th, followed by a total solar eclipse in your sign on April 8, you’ll experience a rebirth that ignites more romantic and flirtatious flames within you.
+Once the Astro New Year begins on the 19th, followed by a total solar eclipse in your sign on 8th April, you’ll experience a rebirth that ignites more romantic and flirtatious flames within you.
 You won’t necessarily be looking for “the one” at this time, but rather celebrating the fact that you yourself are the one — and this will make you even more magnetic and alluring to secret and not-so-secret admirers.

 AdvertisementADVERTISEMENT